-The Council may review applications for grants and cooperative agreements for research and training and recommend approval of applications for projects that show promise of making valuable contributions to human knowledge; may review any grant, contract, or cooperative agreement proposed to be made or entered into by the Center; may collect, by correspondence or by personal investigation, information as to studies that are being carried on in the United States or any other country and, with the approval of the Director of NCCIH, make available such information through appropriate publications for the benefit of public and private health entities, health professions personnel and scientists, and for the information for the general public.
+The Council may review applications for grants and cooperative agreements for research and training and recommend approval of applications for projects that show promise of making valuable contributions to human knowledge; may review any grant, contract, or cooperative agreement proposed to be made or entered into by the Center; may collect, by correspondence or by personal investigation, information as to studies that are being carried on in the United States or any other country as to the diseases, disorders, or other aspect of human health with respect to which the Center was established and, with the approval of the Director of NCCIH, make available such information through appropriate publications for the benefit of public and private health entities, health professions personnel and scientists, and for the information of the general public.

 Agency or Official to Whom the Committee Reports

-The Council will advise the Secretary; the Assistant Secretary for Health; the Director, NIH; and the Director, NCCIH.
+The Council will advise the Secretary and the Director, NCCIH.

-Management and support services will be provided by the Office of the Director, NCCIH.
+Management and support services will be provided by the Division of Extramural Activities, NCCIH.

 Estimated Annual Operating Costs and Staff Years

 The estimated annual cost for operating the Council, including compensation and travel expenses for members, but excluding staff support, is $53,068.
 The estimate of annual person-years of staff support required is 0.9 at an estimated annual cost of $210,429.